cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 Note this feature is specifically designed for specifying and distingushing input file names for different platforms and architectures.
-Also, this is different from the $WORK_QUEUE_SANDBOX shell environment variable that exports the location of the working directory of the worker to its execution environment.
+Also, this is different from the $VINE_SANDBOX shell environment variable that exports the location of the working directory of the worker to its execution environment.